 Buying or selling a home can involve a great deal of money, so it’s natural to feel at least a little intimidated.
 You need the right real estate professional to guide you through it all.

-Knowing the differences between the types of professionals you’ll encounter at a real estate firm can help you choose the one who is best prepared to help you, whether you’re ready to buy a home or sell one.
+Knowing the differences between the types of people you’ll encounter at a real estate firm can help you choose the one who can be most helpful, whether you’re ready to buy a home or sell one.

 Types of real estate professionals